Racing Rules, Regulations & Prizes

 - Hosted by our charity partner, Snow-Camp, the team distance challenge involves teams of four racking up as many kilometers as possible on a GPS tracker, within the given time period.

-- In the name of charity, there are no restrictions on how these teams are formed.
+- As this is a charity event, there are no restrictions on how these teams are formed.

 - Teams must collect their GPS tracker from Snow-Camp in the race paddock at the designated start time and return by the designated finish time.

-- Teams can take any route they like and use any strategy to maximise distance travelled, so long as they don’t use the same piste more than twice and remain on foot, skis or ski lifts; with the GPS tracker measuring both uphill and downhill travel.
+- Teams can take any route they like and use any strategy to maximise distance travelled, so long as they remain on foot, skis or ski lifts; with the GPS tracker measuring both uphill and downhill travel.

 - All 4 members of the team must stay together throughout the challenge and must not use external help (i.e. ski guides!).
 Teams must film a short video at some point during the challenge, featuring all team members in action, to be submitted to judges at the end.